jianhan/functional-light-javascript-study-notes/CH06/README.md

 There’s a cheap and simple way to turn a mutable object/array/function into an “immutable value”
 1. It goes through all the properties/indices of an object/array and marks them as read-only, so they cannot be reassigned.
 (Declare properties with const)
 2. Top level only

+### Performance
+1. If we have to reallocate a new array each time we need to add to it, that’s not only churning CPU time and consuming extra memory
+2. The old values (if no longer referenced) are also being garbage collected.
+That’s even more CPU burn **It depend on the situation to apply immutability**
+3. Key takeaway, use existing library which has performance optimized already, such as Immutable.js

+### Treatment
+1. Treat all received values as immutable to avoid side effects and remain pure – regardless of whether they are or not
+2. Built in methods which does not mutate original value: map, filter, reduce, reduceRight
+3. Built in methods does mutate: splice, pop, push, shift, unshift, reverse, sort and fill - not forbidden but use with care
+4. But never use such a method on an array value that is not already local to the function you’re working in, to avoid creating a side effect on some other remote part of the code.
+5. Key takeaway: Be disciplined and always treat received values as immutable, whether they are or not.
+That effort will improve the readability and trustability of your code.